 There's a lot of wild information out there regarding hours for analysts.
 The false information probably stems from analysts who wear their hours as a badge of pride.
 The reality is most analysts put in around 70 to 80 hours a week.
 Note, this varies a lot depending on the group and the firm.
-Certain firms, , for example, are notoriously brutal, and analysts there typically put in 80-90 hours a week.
+Certain firms, Lazard, for example, are notoriously brutal, and analysts there typically put in 80-90 hours a week.

 If you want to be an investment banker, work will be your life during your stint.
 Even on the weekends, you'll put in work, and when you do have free time, your body will likely feel the overwhelming need to rest and recover.

 Even 9-5 training M-F is exhausting when transitioning from two days of classes a week/sleeping all week.
 But your body will adjust, and you'll have new limits.

 One word tends to get tossed around a lot when discussing what analysts do: grunt work.
 It's used a lot because it's accurate.

-So to sum it up, the hours you're working are mainly due to the fact that you have so many iterations and nits in a book that you have to fix, and so many people to hear changes from.
+- The hours are bc you have so many iterations and nits in a book that you have to fix, and so many people to hear changes from.
 A lot of the hours stack up because it takes a while to hear back from people.

-Boutique Lifestyle, Compensation, and More
+Boutique Investment Bank Lifestyle, Compensation, and More

 Getting to the interview with a smaller boutique is very much the same process with any other investment bank.
 Establish connections within a firm, resume drop, on-campus interviews, superdays, you know the drill.

-- What characteristics do you possess that would make you a successful IB analyst/SA? (@IBchimp)
+- What characteristics do you possess that would make you a successful IB analyst/SA? (@IBchimp")

-- Give an example of when you've been required to pay particular attention to detail. (@IBchimp)
+- Give an example of when you've been required to pay particular attention to detail. (@IBchimp")

-- Tell me about a time you displayed leadership. (@consultant09)
+- Tell me about a time you displayed leadership. (@consultant09")